Novel View Synthesis using DDIM Inversion: Related Work

 {\textbf{Diffusion models}}: Diffusion models can be leveraged to generate plausible content in the unobserved regions of the input views.
 In the following, we identify them as the ones which finetune pre-trained diffusion models, or train diffusion models from scratch.

-{\textbf{Pretrained Diffusion Models}}: MVDiffusion \cite{tang2023mvdiffusionenablingholisticmultiview}, Zero123++ \cite{shi2023zero123singleimageconsistent}, SyncDreamer \cite{liu2024syncdreamergeneratingmultiviewconsistentimages}, Wonder3D \cite{long2023wonder3dsingleimage3d}, EpiDiff \cite{huang2024epidiffenhancingmultiviewsynthesis}, BoostDream \cite{Yu_2024}, MVDiff \cite{bourigault2024mvdiffscalableflexiblemultiview}, CAT3D \cite{gao2024cat3dcreate3dmultiview}, Magic-Boost \cite{yang2025magicboostboost3dgeneration}, Cycle3D \cite{tang2024cycle3dhighqualityconsistentimageto3d}, use a pretrained or finetuned diffusion model.
+{\textbf{Pretrained Diffusion Models}}: MVDiffusion \cite{tang2023mvdiffusionenablingholisticmultiview}, Zero123++ \cite{shi2023zero123singleimageconsistent}, SyncDreamer \cite{liu2024syncdreamergeneratingmultiviewconsistentimages}, Wonder3D \cite{long2023wonder3dsingleimage3d}, EpiDiff \cite{huang2024epidiffenhancingmultiviewsynthesis}, BoostDream \cite{Yu_2024}, MVDiff \cite{bourigault2024mvdiffscalableflexiblemultiview}, CAT3D \cite{gao2024cat3dcreate3dmultiview}, Magic-Boost \cite{yang2025magicboostboost3dgeneration}, Cycle3D \cite{tang2024cycle3dhighqualityconsistentimageto3d}, GenWarp \cite{seo2024genwarp}, use a pretrained or finetuned diffusion model.
 MVDiffusion modifies the Stable Diffusion architecture by introducing a cross-branch attention mechanism, known as correspondence-aware attention (CAA), to model inter-view dependencies.
 SyncDreamer constructs a view frustum feature volume from all the target noisy views and injects these into the pretrained denoising Unet using depth-wise attention layers.
 EpiDiff \cite{huang2024epidiffenhancingmultiviewsynthesis} integrates an attention module guided by epipolar constraints into the intermediate and decoding stages of the U-Net, enabling the model to capture generalized epipolar geometry across views.
+GenWarp \cite{seo2024genwarp} introduces a warp and inpaint technique.

 Most existing approaches either fine-tune the diffusion model or inject spatial features corresponding to the target view into the base model’s denoising U-Net.
 Such features are typically derived from volumetric projections or depth estimates.
 However, models that follow this paradigm often struggle with scene-level reconstructions and are usually trained on object-specific datasets, which may limit the generalization to complex scenes.